syncfusion-content/windowsforms-docs/WindowsForms/XPToolbar/Chevron-Overflow-Button.md

 documentation: ug
 ---

-# Chevron/Overflow Button in Windows Forms xptoolbar (XPToolbar)
+# Chevron/Overflow Button in Windows Forms xp toolbar (XPToolbar)

 Overflow button is used to expand a toolbar and view other options that may not be currently visible.
 The [`ShowChevron`](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.XPMenus.XPToolBar.html#Syncfusion_Windows_Forms_Tools_XPMenus_XPToolBar_ShowChevron) property is used to indicates whether to show overflow button or not.